cltl/StoryTeller/README.md

     docker volume create --name=data
     docker-compose up
 ```
-This will create a set of docker containers that will run the following system for you:
+This will create a set of docker containers that will run the following system
 ![diagram of the stack](https://cdn.rawgit.com/NLeSC-Storyteller/StoryTeller/master/doc/stack-diagram.svg "Stack diagram")

 ## Useage

 Please allow the installation process some time.
 After installation is complete, the web frontends can be found at [localhost:9000](http://localhost:9000) for the query builder component, and at [localhost:9001](http://localhost:9001) for the visualization component

+Please be aware that we have targeted these web applications for Google Chrome.
+Results on other browsers may vary.

 The install.sh will build the binary through apache-maven-2.2.1 and the pom.xml and move it to the "lib" folder.